|Nutritional Guidelines (per serving)|

 - In this recipe, timing is everything.
 You'll have a small window of time—literally seconds—to add the other recipe ingredients before the sugar turns bitter.
 Practice making the burnt sugar a few times before attempting to use it in a recipe.

 - You can substitute brown sugar for cane sugar, although this makes it more difficult to pinpoint exactly when the sugar is cooked (since it's already dark).
 To do so, melt the sugar in a pan without oil.
 Remove it from the heat and slowly add in 2 times the amount of very hot water (i.e., if you start with 1/2 cup of sugar, use 1 cup of hot water).
 Stir well, then return the pan to the heat and simmer on low for 5 minutes.
 The syrup will thicken when it's allowed to cool.

 Using Burnt Sugar

-Burnt sugar can be part of both sweet and savory recipes, and cocktails as well as desserts and main dishes.
-When combining sugar with oil, it is for a savory use, as in the iconic Caribbean dish trini pelau.
+Burnt sugar can be part of both sweet and savory recipes, cocktails, desserts, and main dishes.
+The combination of sugar with oil is for a savory use, as in the iconic Caribbean dish trini pelau.
 This brown chicken stew is studded with pigeon peas and flavored with herbs, coconut milk, and burnt sugar.
 Rice, onions, carrots, and peppers add texture and heft to the dish, while Worcestershire sauce, garlic, ketchup, and soy sauce bring the flavor profile up a notch.

 For desserts and cocktails, the burnt sugar is made with hot water into a syrup.
 To make an Old Fashioned cocktail, add 3/4-ounce of burnt sugar syrup to 1 ounce bourbon and a dash of bitters.
 Pour over ice and serve.
 Burnt sugar is, of course, a star ingredient in the Southern burnt sugar cake, making its way into the cake batter itself as well as the frosting.